sleconf/sleconf-www/index.md

 ### Welcome

-This is the community website of the International Conference on Software Language Engineering.
+This is the community website of the International Conference on Software Language Engineering (SLE).
+SL) is devoted to the engineering principles of [software languages](http://en.wikipedia.org/wiki/Software_language): their design, their implementation, and their evolution.

-** this website is under construction **
+**this website is under construction**

 * Check out [SLE 2014](2014), Västerås, Sweden.
 * [Community blog](blog)